sliemeobn/ipp-nio/README.md

 ## What is my printer's IPP URL?

-Most printers are discoverable via DNS-SD/Bonjour, any DNS-SD browser should show their information. (eg: [Discovery](https://apps.apple.com/ca/app/discovery-dns-sd-browser/id1381004916?mt=12) for macOS.
+Most printers are discoverable via DNS-SD/Bonjour, any DNS-SD browser should show their information. (eg: [Discovery](https://apps.apple.com/ca/app/discovery-dns-sd-browser/id1381004916?mt=12) for macOS).

 The `rp` value is the URL path (usually `/ipp/print`), the scheme is always `ipp://` or `ipps://`.